 - 2 large eggs

-- Preheat the oven to 325 degrees F. Place the pie crust on a baking sheet.
+- Preheat the oven to 325 degrees F. Place the prepared pie crust on a baking sheet.

 - Whisk together the sweetened condensed milk, grapefruit juice and eggs.

-- Pour the custard into the pie shell.
-(Leave at least ½ inch around the top).
+- Pour the custard into the pie shell, leaving at least 1/4 inch around the top.

-- Chill in the refrigerator for at least 2 hours to set the custard.
+- Chill in the refrigerator for at least 2 hours or overnight to set the custard.
 Serve chilled or slightly above room temperature.